gipfeli-io/documentation/docs/infrastructure/backend-deployment.md

 ## Deployment steps

-Deployment always happens when a push is sent to master.
+Deployment always happens when a push is sent to main.
 This triggers the [GitHub Action](https://github.com/gipfeli-io/gipfeli-api/blob/stage/.github/workflows/deployment.yml) that performs the following steps: